electronstudio/godot_platformer/docs/tutorial.rst

 Add more tiles, coins and enemies to create a challenging game.
 Get your friends to play the game.

+Publish a web version of the game (use Github Pages).

 Change the player sprite to a different one.

 Add a second player controlled by a second controller.